apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

 Windows template and avoid any possible SID conflicts.

 .. note::
-   (XenServer) Windows VMs running on XenServer require PV drivers, which may be provided in the template or added after the VM is created.
+   (XenServer) Windows instances running on XenServer require PV drivers, which may be provided in the template or added after the instance is created.
 The PV drivers are necessary for essential management functions such as mounting additional volumes and ISO images, live migration, and graceful shutdown.